Pet-friendly Coworking Spaces (Pros, Cons & Concerns)

 Knowing your target audience is crucial for business revenue.
 So does the demography of a dog-friendly coworking space differ from the one of regular enterprise?
 Not really.
 Usually coworking community includes digital creatives, freelancers, remote workers, independent entrepreneurs, a mix of everyone.

-If you want to launch a dog-focused coworking it is likely to attract entrepreneurs running pet related projects.
-It's so natural to work on a dog project in the dog-friendly space.
+If you want to launch a coworking for dog owner, it is likely to attract entrepreneurs running pet related projects.
+It's so natural to work on a dog project in the dog-friendly workspace.

 What is your biggest concern that stops you from announcing that dogs are welcome in your space together with their owners?
 Do you think it will be too noisy?
 Fair enough.